 0% Discount Electricity Plans

-Aptly named ‘Essentials’, AGL’s 0% discount offer is currently only available in Victoria, where the retailer also recently launched a prepaid power plan.
+Aptly named ‘Essentials’, AGL’s 0% discount offer was once only available in Victoria, where the retailer also recently launched a prepaid power plan.
+But it now available in all states the retailer serves.

 Promising “simply low rates”, the plan comes with fixed rates for 12 months, but no exit fees should you wish to leave early.
 However, it is only available if you commit to monthly, email billing and direct debit payments.
 Rates on this product are noticeably cheaper than other AGL offers with big discounts – and Canstar Blue’s electricity comparison tool also shows that it works out cheaper overall.